BCX4161 (plasma kallikrein inhibitor)

 In November 2013, the OPuS-1 (Oral ProphylaxiS-1) Phase 2a proof of concept clinical trial enrolled its first subject and enrolled 24 HAE patients with a history of HAE attack frequency of 1 per week.
 On May 27, 2014 BioCryst announced that OPuS-1 met the primary efficacy endpoint, several secondary endpoints and all other objectives established for the trial.
 Treatment with BCX4161 demonstrated a statistically significant mean attack rate reduction of 0.45 attacks per week versus placebo, p<0.001.
 The mean attack rate per week was 0.82 on BCX4161 treatment, compared to 1.27 on placebo.

-In December 2014, BioCryst initiated enrollment in OPuS-2 (Oral ProphylaxiS-1) Phase 2a.
+In December 2014, BioCryst initiated enrollment in OPuS-2 (Oral ProphylaxiS-1).
 OPuS-2 is a 12-week, three-arm, parallel cohort design trial to evaluate the efficacy and safety of two different dose regimens of BCX4161 administered three-times daily, 300 mg and 500 mg, compared with placebo.
-The trial, to be conducted in the U.S. and selected European countries, is expected to enroll approximately 100 HAE patients whose average historical attack rate is lower than that observed for patients enrolled in OPuS-1.
-The primary efficacy endpoint for the trial will be the mean angioedema attack rate for each BCX4161 dose group compared to placebo
+The trial is being conducted in the U.S. and selected European countries, and is expected to enroll approximately 100 HAE patients with a history of moderately frequent to very frequent attacks.
+The primary efficacy endpoint for the trial will be the mean angioedema attack rate for each BCX4161 dose group compared to placebo.

 Second Generation plasma kallikrein inhibitors